cyber-duckie/proxmox-vpn-stream/README.md

 --> 🌐🔑 VPN LXC – Runs ProtonVPN / WireGuard and acts as a gateway for the stremio LXC.

+> [!NOTE]
+> While ProtonVPN is used here, any WireGuard-compatible VPN provider can be substituted.

 --> 📺🎬 Stremio LXC – Runs the Stremio server, sending all outbound traffic through the VPN container.

 Network routing is handled using policy-based routing, iptables, and Proxmox container configuration.